CSLewin/APBW/Lore/A History of Known Eloran.md

 This was the first triumph and the core of their power.
 When the nascent Empire mobilized to conquer the continent, they were unburdened by the need for roads, ships, or supply lines.
 Armies rarely met Eloran soldiers on the battlefield; it was much more expedient for the Empire to teleport soldiers directly into the throne rooms of enemy rulers and politely take their entire courts prisoner.
 The Eloran Empire did not field siege engines; when a region would not yield, notice was given in ten languages for three days before a stubborn holdfast was abruptly buried under a mountain's mass of white stone and sand.
 The Empire could not be invaded in return, as their homeland in the southeast of the continent was a vast, mountainous desert--tremendously difficult to traverse on foot or horseback, as the Empire maintained no roads.
 The Eloran Empire's War of Unification lasted just under two years, and was--aside from a few early incidents--remarkably light on casualties and collateral damage.

-**The second most notable thing the Eloran Empire accomplished was successfully yoking the other nations of Known Eloran as client states.**
+**The second most notable thing the Eloran Empire accomplished was successfully yoking the other continental nations as client states.**

 After the nations of the continent had been conquered--Anem, Pirra, the island of Temen--the Empire made few demands.
 Regional governors were appointed from the native Aneman, Pirran, and Temenite populations, and instructed to collect taxes of local luxuries and raw materials.
 The imperial quotas were commensurate with the regional ability to produce, and the Empire guaranteed peace and prosperity in return.
 The entire population of each client state were considered citizens of the Empire, and fully protected under Eloran Imperial law.
 Where it still existed (mostly in Temen), inter-generational slavery was abolished.
 Imperial schools were established and staffed by Eloran instructors; 80 years after the War of Unification, one citizen out of three could read and write.
 Newspapers were invented.
 Printed books became popular.
 Writing desks and reading chairs became common.
 Cities grew.
 Infant mortality shrank.
 150 years after the War, it wasn't unusual for the wealthy to see their sixth decade.
 Conflict between the Empire and the eastern island nations, Chernik and the Kingdom of Jhilal, was limited to the occasional coastal raid.
 The world turned.